UNITED TAEKWONDO ASSOCIATION

 Our program is perfect for current martial artists, new students looking to learn an dynamic and interesting form of martial arts, or individuals who are just looking to learn practical self-defense techniques.

-The head of the UTA Hapkido program is Master Sean Pearson.
-He holds 7th Degree black belts in both Taekwondo and Hapkido.
+The head of the UTA Hapkido Program is Grandmaster August O'Neal He holds a 9th Degree black belt in Taekwondo and a 7th Degree balck belt in Hapkido.

 The UTA Classic Weapons Program has been developed to re-affirm the place of the use of traditional Korean weapons and to perpetuate their influence within Korean martial arts.

 While there are common threads that run through the eastern martial arts such as Taekwondo, Karate, and Tai Chi, there are also elements that are uniquely Korean.
 We will celebrate those for what they are, within the context of the program.

 Student will learn using the long staff, twin sticks, sais, kamas, tonfas & a variety of swords.